OpenSSE/crypto-tk/README.md

  $ brew install yasm scons cmake openssl gmp boost libsodium
 ```

-You will only need to install RELIC, which can be done following the instructions found above, or using the `install_dependencies/install_relic.sh` script.
+You will only need to install RELIC, which can be done following the instructions found above, or use one of the scripts `install_relic_easy.sh`, `install_relic_gmp.sh`, or `install_relic_x64_asm.sh` depending on the arithmetic you prefer.

 ### Targets